Vijayendra (Biju) Rao

 before joining the World Bank’s research department in 1999.

-He is the Chair of the Advisory Committee of the interdisciplinary program on Boundaries, Membership and Belonging
+He is a Fellow of the International Economics Association, and the Chair of the Advisory Committee of the program on Boundaries, Membership and Belonging

 , at the Canadian Institute for Advanced Research